MewsSystems/gitbook-connector-api/use-cases/point-of-sale.md

 ### Rebates

 Rebates (or cancelled items) will need to be allowed by the property and can be applied to both Orders and Outlet bills.
-The POS system should use the applicable endpoint - [add order](../operations/services.md#add-order) or [Add outlet bill](../operations/finance.md#add-outlet-bills) - to post a rebate or cancelled item.
+The POS system should use the applicable endpoint - [Add order](../operations/services.md#add-order) or [Add outlet bill](../operations/finance.md#add-outlet-bills) - to post a rebate or cancelled item.

 ### Gratuities